 Finland's national target for road traffic in 2050 is near zero emissions.
-The program proposes that by 2030 all new cars sold in Finland be compatible with some form of alternative fuel such as hydrogen, and there should be about 20 hydrogen refueling points by 2030.
+The program proposes that by 2030 all new cars sold in Finland will be compatible with some type of alternative fuel, such as hydrogen, and by 2030 there should be around 20 hydrogen refueling points.

-Instead, they are asked to contribute to the planning of the infrastructure where necessary and to ensure that it is connected to the rest of the transport network at the local level.
+Municipalities are not expected to build alternative fuel infrastructure or finance its construction.
+Instead, they are asked to be involved in infrastructure planning where necessary and to ensure that it is connected to the rest of the transport network locally.

 Finland has been proactive in the evolution of hydrogen technology.
 Both research organizations and companies have been involved in the development of fuel cell applications and hydrogen utilization.
 The national research program (2007-2013) enabled various research and development projects between public and private stakeholders, from the component level to the application level, demonstrations and valuable networking between public and private stakeholders.